Is United Airlines Holdings Inc. (UAL) a good stock to buy now?

 Sponsored

-The stock witnessed a 21.99% gain in the last 1 month and extending the period to 3 months gives it a 13.04%, and is 4.41% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.34% over the week and 3.49% over the month.
+The stock witnessed a 3.70% loss in the last 1 month and extending the period to 3 months gives it a 16.15%, and is -1.39% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.61% over the week and 3.08% over the month.

 United Airlines Holdings Inc. is expected to release its quarterly report on 01/17/2023.The EPS is expected to grow by 75.90% this year.